tomasggrdev/nvim/README.md

 # Neovim configuration

-This repository was created to share my neovim config.
+This repository was created to share my neovim configuration.

 ## Installation

-To use this config, first download some dependencies:
+To use this configuration, first download some dependencies:

 Install dependencies depending on your operating system.

-Node JS and NPM
+NodeJs and npm
 ```bash
 sudo pacman -S nodejs npm
 ```

-Python and Python-pip
+Python and python-pip
 ```bash
 sudo pacman -S python python-pip
 ```